-Exams (400 points) - There will three midterms and a final exam.
+Exams (40% of final grade) - There will two midterms and a final exam.
 Each exam will consist of true/false, multiple choice, and short answer questions.
 All of science is cumulative such that scientific knowledge must build and expand upon previous knowledge.
 The same is true when learning science, you must remember and apply all that you have previously learned in order to completely understand and apply newer material.
 Although the focus of each midterm will be on recent material, each should be thought of as a cumulative exam.
 The final exam will be semi-cumulative, with about one-third to half of the points coming from the previous chapters and the rest from the most recent chapters.